-The turtle’s diet usually depends upon their age, size, species, and habitat.
+The turtles often preferred omnivores eating depending upon their age, size, species, and habitat.
 But nothing is possible without a proper feeding plan; your pet turtle will not be able to survive in the environment.
-So, it is essential to know what and how to feed the pet turtles.
+So, it is essential to know what and how to feed pet turtles.

 4.1.
 What to Feed Your Pet Turtles?